BuseBoy/Products-ETL-Pipeline/README.md

 - **Postman:**
-  - Used for testing API endpoints
+  - Used for testing API endpoint
   - Performed GET requests with `limit` & `skip` parameters
   - Used **Collection Runner** to simulate batch/pagination processing